nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the command mechanism behaves at each step.

 Step 1: The user types in the command in the command line.
-The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the RemoveUserCommand to be processed.
+The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the RemoveUserCommand class to be processed.

 Step 2: The RemoveUserCommand command checks if the delimiters ('u') is present in the user input through the getArgsRemoveUserCmd() method.
 If not present, an exception will be thrown.
 The command also checks whether the input's final argument is valid (user can be deleted or not) by checking whether that user is currently borrowing or lending any item via `canDeleteUser()`, `isBorrowing()` and `isLending()` methods.
 An exception will also be thrown if the final argument does not satisfy the requirements (user not found, user is borrowing/lending).